 Jelena's story unfortunately is not uncommon in the world we live in, but hopefully players in the game these days are spared from this level of personal abuse.
-All we can do is hope that by people like Jelena speaking out and becoming advocates against domestic violence that it creates change and helps develop courage for those who need to get help.
+All we can do is hope that people like Jelena speaking out and becoming advocates against domestic violence that it creates change and helps develop courage for those who need to get help.

 Jelena showed true courage to step up and write the book, absolute vulnerability.
-We discuss this in the podcast and as she mentions, it was extremely conflicting, knowing she was going to help others by speaking out but also scared about exposing her personal pain.
+We discuss this in the tennis podcast and as she mentions, it was extremely conflicting, knowing she was going to help others by speaking out but also scared about exposing her personal pain.

 So what does Jelena's story have to do with Tennis Fitness and a Tennis Workout?